fossabot/trader.python/README.txt

 (NOT implemented)
 Websocket(SocketIO) for streaming updates.
-Abort commands with SIGINT (ctrl-c on *nix) without exiting, if Mt.
-Gox is being slow (soon) Withdraw bitcoins
-Sequence multiple commands using semicolons
+Abort commands with SIGINT (ctrl-c on *nix) without exiting, f Mt.
+Gox is being slow (soon) (doesn't exit when NOT busy but will exit if in the middle of a single transaction like a buy) Withdraw bitcoins (available on bitstamp only) Sequence multiple commands using semicolons
 Tab completion of commands
-Calculate profitable short/long prices from an initial price Sample trader implementation in Python, for Bitfloor and Mt.Gox & some BTC-e!
-Asynchronus HTTP Implementation to pipeline web requests Stop Loss Bot.
+Calculate profitable short/long prices from an initial price Asynchronus HTTP Implementation to pipeline web requests (using twisted.web) Stop Loss Bot.
 Modifying strategy.
 optional trade Wait time (default to instant gratification)